llee454/aggregate-demand/product_pref.md

     init-products)
 }}| {{data:local[0]}} | {{data:local[1][0]}} | {{data:local[1][1]}} | {{data:local[1][2]}} | {{data:local[1][3]}} |
 {{/each-expr}}
-> **Table 2: Example Product Factor Values.** This table presents example factor measurements for three hypothetical computer processors to illustrate how the aggregate demand model can be used.

 Based on these factor values, we can use (1) to calculate the score distribution for each product.